Matrix product state approach to lossy boson sampling and noisy IQP sampling: Introduction

 \section{Introduction}

 It is widely believed that a quantum computer can efficiently solve certain problems that are hard for classical computers, such as integer factoring and Hamiltonian simulation~\cite{shor1994algorithms,lloyd1996universal}.
 Since one of the most critical obstacles to realizing a quantum computer is noise, quantum error correction~(QEC) has been developed to actively detect and correct errors, enabling fault-tolerant quantum computation~\cite{shor1995scheme,steane1996error}.
-Despite substantial advances in both quantum hardware and the theory and implementation of QEC~\cite{google2025quantum,terhal2015quantum}, currently available quantum devices cannot yet fully exploit the QEC technique in a fully scalable manner.
+Despite substantial advances in both quantum hardware and the theory and implementation of QEC~\cite{google2025quantum,terhal2015quantum}, currently available quantum devices cannot yet implement QEC in a fully scalable manner.
 Consequently, extensive efforts have focused on achieving quantum advantage using currently available quantum devices, often referred to as noisy intermediate-scale quantum~(NISQ) devices~\cite{aaronson2011computational, bouland2019complexity, arute2019quantum, wu2021strong, morvan2023phase, zhong2020quantum, zhong2021phase, madsen2022quantum, deng2023gaussian, young2024atomic, liu2025robust}.

 To pursue quantum advantage with NISQ devices, quantum sampling problems have emerged as promising candidates due to their complexity-theoretic hardness results in noiseless cases and their relatively feasible experimental requirements, compared with more sophisticated quantum algorithms~\cite{aaronson2011computational, bouland2019complexity, arute2019quantum}.
 The most representative examples of sampling problems include boson sampling, random circuit sampling, and instantaneous quantum polynomial-time~(IQP) sampling~\cite{aaronson2011computational,boixo2018characterizing,bremner2011classical}.
-In fact, the experimental implementation of these sampling problems has been conducted to claim quantum advantage by experiments~\cite{wang2019boson,zhong2020quantum,madsen2022quantum,arute2019quantum,bluvstein2024logical,liu2025robust}.
+Indeed, several experiments based on these sampling problems have reported evidence for quantum advantage~\cite{wang2019boson,zhong2020quantum,madsen2022quantum,arute2019quantum,bluvstein2024logical,liu2025robust}.